laravel/docs/session.md

 By default, Laravel allows requests using the same session to execute concurrently.
 So, for example, if you use a JavaScript HTTP library to make two HTTP requests to your application, they will both execute at the same time.
 For many applications, this is not a problem; however, session data loss can occur in a small subset of applications that make concurrent requests to two different application endpoints which both write data to the session.

 To mitigate this, Laravel provides functionality that allows you to limit concurrent requests for a given session.
 To get started, you may simply chain the `block` method onto your route definition.
 In this example, an incoming request to the `/profile` endpoint would acquire a session lock.
-While this lock is being held, any incoming requests to the `/profile` or `/order` endpoints which use the same session will wait for the first request to finish executing before continuing their execution:
+While this lock is being held, any incoming requests to the `/profile` or `/order` endpoints which share the same session ID will wait for the first request to finish executing before continuing their execution:

     Route::post('/profile', function () {
         ...